-The Maxwell-Boltzmann distribution is a probability density function of the possible velocities of particles of gas at a constant temperature in a container.
-It is defined by the Maxwell-Boltzmann equation, defining a function yielding the fraction of particles expected to be within a range of velocities to the velocity range, the temperature of the gas and the mass of each particle.
+The Maxwell-Boltzmann distribution is a probability density function of the possible velocities of the particles making up gas at a constant temperature in a container.
+It is defined by the Maxwell-Boltzmann equation, which defines a density function relating the fraction of particles expected to be within a range of velocities to the velocity range, the temperature of the gas and the mass of each particle.
 It is a mathematical function modeling a "classical" (non-quantum-mechanical) system, based on idealized characteristics, e.g., an ideal gas, with no influence from various physical factors, e.g., gravity.
 Actual physical systems vary in how closely they match the ideal, so it can be a good approximation, a coarse one, or a poor one.
 One form (distribution of velocities):

 Eke = m(u²+v²+w²)/2